QueenieCplusplus/Shell_echo/README.md

 Various type of transformation can be done by using this command, such as searching and replacing text, transforming string from uppercase to lowercase or vice versa, removing repeated characters from the string etc.

 * printf

+* >

+overwrite the content body in target file.

+* >>

+to add on after the content body in target file.

 # echo $$